comp110-lytle/comp110/site/cqs/dict_unit_tests.md

 ## Part 0.
 Setup

 Start by opening your workspace in Visual Studio.
-Right click on the "lessons" folder and select "add file".
+Right click on the "garden" folder in "lessons" and select "add file".
 Your file will be named `garden_helpers_test.py`.

 Set up your document by adding the docstring:
 `"""Test my garden functions."""` and initializing the `__author__` variable with your PID.